Entire Community Of Muslims Are Rounded Up And Booted Out For Terrifying Reason | John Hawkins' Right Wing News

 - Comment Now 0

 Nearly 40,000 Pakastani workers were deported from Saudi Arabia since October 2016.
-The reasons?
+The reason?
 Visa violations and terror concerns.

 I’m sure that nobody will have a problem calling the Saudi Arabian government “Islamophobic” for this, right?